How can I keep active during the redevelopment?

 When will the old centre be demolished?

-The demolition of the main building will occur in June to July, once extended tender negotiations are finalised with the short-listed builders.
+At this stage, we expect to begin larger-scale works from mid-winter.
 In the meantime, important site-testing works and equipment removal will commence.
 Regular updates on the project’s progress will be posted to this page.

 What will happen to my membership and programs during the development; such as learn to swim and group fitness classes?
 What are my options?